icerpc/icerpc-docs/pages/docs/icerpc-for-ice-users/rpc-core/communicator.md

 and more.

-IceRPC replaces multi-purpose objects such as Communicator with smaller, more focused objects and abstractions that you can compose to get the behavior you want.
+IceRPC replaces multi-purpose objects such as Communicator with smaller, more focused objects and abstractions that you compose to get the behavior you want.

 IceRPC has no equivalent for Ice configuration properties, and does not rely on any particular configuration file format.
 In C#, IceRPC follows C#'s [Options Pattern](https://learn.microsoft.com/en-us/dotnet/core/extensions/options),